SnapLogic/developer.snaplogic.com/source/index.html.md

 ### update SnapLogic artifact version numbers

-In pom.xml, update these two properties to the appropriate build for the Novemeber 2024 (39.0) GA release:
+In pom.xml, update these two properties to the appropriate build for the November 2024 (39.0) GA release:

 `<snaplogic.platform.version>39.0.28252</snaplogic.platform.version>`